 Utah man pleads guilty in double murder

-A man accused of killing two people during a string of crimes committed in Utah and Nevada with his girlfriend pleaded guilty Wednesday in a deal that lets him avoid the death penalty.
-Logan Welles McFarland, 29, was sentenced in Utah to serve two life prison terms, one on each count of aggravated murder.
+In this Jan.
+3, 2012, file photo, Utah murder suspect Logan Welles McFarland looks out from a Elko County Sheriff's Deputy vehicle after being caught south of Oasis, Nev., near the Big Springs Ranch.
+McFarland, a man accused of killing two people during a string of crimes committed in Utah and Nevada with his girlfriend pleaded guilty Wednesday, Jan.
+25, 2017, in a deal that lets him avoid the death penalty.

 Add your comments below